Super McShane identity: Super geodesics

 \section{Super geodesics}

-There is a subtlety regarding geodesics in passing from classical bosonic to super Riemann surfaces in that not all geodesics in the upper sheet of the two-sheeted hyperboloid are asymptotic to ${\mathcal L}_0$ and consequently may have no projection to the $(1|1)$-dimensional ideal boundary of the super hyperbolic plane.
+There is a subtlety regarding geodesics in passing from classical bosonic Riemann surfaces to super Riemann surfaces in that not all geodesics in the upper sheet of the two-sheeted hyperboloid are asymptotic to ${\mathcal L}_0$ and consequently may have no projection to the $(1|1)$-dimensional ideal boundary of the super hyperbolic plane.
 We find by explicit calculation, however, that the monodromy along any simple closed super geodesic on a once-punctured super torus can be diagonalized in $\OSp(1|2)$.
-Thus, the geodesic lift of the curve to the hyperboloid is therefore indeed asymptotic to ${\mathcal L}_0$, and its monodromy can be conjugated into the subgroup ${\rm SL}_2({\mathbb R})<\OSp(1|2)$.
-Moreover, the relationship between trace of monodromy and length of closed curve familiar from Riemann surfaces (which we shall recall later) then naturally extends to supertrace and super length, this extension being the main result of this section.
+Thus, the geodesic lift of the curve to the hyperboloid is therefore indeed asymptotic to ${\mathcal L}_0$, and its monodromy can be conjugated into the subgroup $\SL_2({\mathbb R})<\OSp(1|2)$.
+Moreover, the relationship between trace of monodromy and length of closed curve familiar from hyperbolic surfaces (which we shall recall later) then naturally promotes to a relationship between supertrace and super length.
+This extension being the main result of this section.

-We first consider the case of arbitrary space-like geodesics in super Minkowski space:
+We first consider the case of arbitrary space-like geodesics in super Minkowski space \footnote{For a general discussion of geodesics on a supermanifold we refer to the book \cite[\S2.7]{dewitt}.
+Instead of following the Christoffel symbols approach to geodesics, we use the variational principle based methods which uses Lagrange multiplier technique.}:

 \begin{theorem} Geodesics on the super hyperboloid of two sheets are characterized by the equation

 where $\langle{\bf u}, {\bf u}\rangle =1$, $\langle{\bf v}, {\bf v}\rangle =-1$ and $\langle{\bf u}, {\bf v}\rangle =0$.
 The asymptotes of super geodesics are given by the rays in $\mathcal{L}$ determined by the vectors